What is the mass percentage of carbon (C) in methane (CH4...

 The molar mass of methane (CH4) is calculated by adding the atomic masses of carbon (approximately 12 g/mol) and hydrogen (approximately 1 g/mol).
 Therefore, the molar mass of CH4 is 12 g/mol + 4 x 1 g/mol = 16 g/mol.
 The mass percentage of carbon in CH4 is given by (mass of carbon / total mass) x 100% = (12 g / 16 g) x 100% = 75%.

-The luster of a metal is due to ...
+The three-dimensional shape of methane is ...